 By the way they challenge you

-They usually have strong character and don’t trust everybody from the beginning.
-They intend to stay in the back during presentations, but when they are interested they get engaged and might even challenge you if they become interested.
+They usually have strong characters and don’t trust anyone easily from the beginning.
+They tend to stay in the back during presentations.
+However, they will get engaged and might even challenge you if they become interested.

 By the way others interact with them

-Since they are very well respected, people listen when they speak up.
-Higher managers often delegate questions to them or ask for acknowledgement.
+Since they are very well-respected, people listen when they speak.
+Senior managers often delegate questions to them or ask for acknowledgement.

 They can answer questions about business implications

-As they are well connected, they usually have the bigger picture in mind and see how their work relates to other departments.
+As they are well-connected, they usually have the bigger picture in mind and can see how their work relates to other departments.

 They know who to involve up the chain

-You’ll know you’ve found a potential champion when you’ve got someone returning your calls or even proactively reaching out to you.
+You’ll know you’ve found a true Sales Champion when you’ve got someone returning your calls or even proactively reaching out to you.
 They will actively discuss next steps with you, and share inside information.

-Someone who gets you to other key stakeholders, who need to be involved in making the buying decision.
+They will give you access to other key stakeholders who need to be involved in the decision making process.

 A word of warning…

 Merely liking you or your product doesn’t immediately make someone a Sales Champion.
-To make sure you’ve got someone you can rely on, test their power and influence and alignment to their personal interest to make sure you have somebody “selling” on your behalf.
+To make sure you’ve got someone you can rely on, test their power, influence and the alignment of the solution to their personal interest to be sure you have somebody “selling” on your behalf.